hperrin/svelte-material-ui/MIGRATING.md

   - Internally, they are replaced with the `SmuiElement` component exported from `@smui/common`.
 It takes a `tag` prop and creates an element dynamically with that tag name.
 You shouldn't ever need to use `SmuiElement` directly.
 - The "\*ComponentDev" types (like `MenuComponentDev`) are gone.
 You can now use the component as its type.
 Components that can take a `component` or `tag` prop (like `Button`) have required generic arguments that you can get around by using "InstanceType", like `let button: InstanceType<typeof Button>;`.
 - If you're using `classAdderBuilder`, you need to use `keyof SmuiElementMap` instead of `string` as its generic argument.
+- The `dispatch` function in `@smui/common` will now throw an error if either the `Event` object is not available or the `element` is not provided.

 ## Changes

 ### Components

+- Autocomplete
+  - The `SMUIAutocomplete:selected` event is now cancelable.
 - Banner
   - New `autoClose` prop.
   - New `SMUIBanner:actionClicked` event.
 It is fired when an action is clicked and `autoClose` is `false`.